akka/akka/akka-docs/project/migration-guide-2.0.x-2.1.x.rst

 The 2.1 release contains several structural changes that require some simple, mechanical source-level changes in client code.
-Several things have been moved to Scala standard library, such as ``Future``, and some package names have been changed in Remoting.
+Several things have been moved to Scala standard library, such as ``Future``, and some package names have been changed in Remoting and Durable Mailboxes.

 When migrating from 1.3.x to 2.1.x you should first follow the instructions for migrating `1.3.x to 2.0.x <http://doc.akka.io/docs/akka/2.0.3/project/migration-guide-1.3.x-2.0.x.html>`_.